 Instructor in Graphics and Drawing Born in Philadelphia.
 Studied at the Pennsylvania Academy of The Fine Arts, The University of Pennsylvania, The Philadelphia College of Art, and the Barnes Foundation.
-Awarded the Schmidt and Woodrow prizes for graphics; Awards: Alice McFadden Ayre Medal, 1977 and Joseph Pennell Medal 1976.
+Awarded the Schmidt and Woodrow prizes for graphics, Awards: Alice McFadden Ayre Medal, 1977; Joseph Pennell Medal, 1976, and First Prize Phila.
+Water Color Club.
 Exhibited at the Pennsylvania Academy of The Fine Arts, Philadelphia Art Alliance, Woodmere and Alverthorpe Galleries.
 Represented in many private collections.
 Member of the Phila.
-Water Color Club.
+Water Color Club, Board of Directors.